apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

 We show both single-threaded and multithreaded read performance.
 The test machine is an Intel i9-9960X using gcc 8.3.0 (on Ubuntu 18.04) with 16 physical cores and 32 virtual cores.
+All time measurements are reported in seconds, but we are most interested in showing the relative performance.

 First, the writing benchmarks: